FIRE0BALL/memory-game/README.md

    * Advance to the next level if the sequence is correct or signal a loss if incorrect.

 3. **Game Levels:**
-   The game was designed with **11 levels**.
+   The game was designed with **12 levels**.

    * **Level 1:** The player memorizes and reproduces a single LED blink.
-   * **Level 2–11:** With each level, the length of the sequence increases by one, requiring the player to remember more complex patterns.
+   * **Level 2–12:** With each level, the length of the sequence increases by one, requiring the player to remember more complex patterns.
+   * **The game still requires 12 rounds to win, and the player has a 3-second time limit to respond.

 4. **Feedback System:**
    A **buzzer** was used to give audio feedback:

    * A short beep indicated blink and button pressed.
    * A long beep indicated a mistake and the end of the game.

----

-## **6. Results and Outcome**

-* The project was successfully demonstrated at the **Khalsa College Science Festival (Nov 2024)**.
-* It attracted significant attention and engagement due to its **competitive and interactive** nature.
-* Visitors enjoyed challenging themselves to progress through the 11 levels of increasing difficulty.
-* The project showcased the application of **microcontroller programming**, **basic electronics**, and **logical thinking** in building a real-world interactive system.

 ---